-What Are the Different Types of Joint Ventures?
+What Are the Different Types of Joint Venture?

 If you are still trying to determine what type of partnership you want to form, look at the goals you are trying to achieve.
 This is where creating a joint venture may become your best option.

-There are different types of joint ventures out there, each of which can help your business and your partners to achieve specific goals and complete different projects in the long run.
+There are different types of joint venture out there, each of which can help your business and your partners to achieve specific goals and complete different projects in the long run.

-There are two different types of joint ventures:
+There are two different types of joint venture: